 Machine Learning (ML) is a transformative field that empowers computers to learn patterns and make predictions without explicit programming.
-In this comprehensive guide, we’ll explore key ML techniques, delving into their principles and providing practical examples using Python and scikit-learn.
+In this tech concept, we’ll explore key ML techniques, delving into their principles and providing practical examples using Python and scikit-learn.

 Linear Regression: